METS-Programme/ugandaemr-usermanual/ugandaemr-300.md

 2. Point of Care

-3. Registration of Patient at Reception
+   * Registration of Patient at Reception

-4. Triage
+   * Triage

-5. Clinical Assessment
+   * Clinical Assessment
-6. Counselling
+   * Counselling
-7. Laboratory
+   * Laboratory

-8. Pharmacy and Dispensing
+   * Pharmacy and Dispensing

-9. HIV MER Indicator Reports
+3. HIV MER Indicator Reports
    \*

-10. Automated Data Exchange
+4. Automated Data Exchange

-11. Submission of HTS data for recency surveillance
+ * Submission of HTS data for recency surveillance

-12. UgandaEMR Analytics metrics to track EMR usage at health facilties
+ * UgandaEMR Analytics metrics to track EMR usage at health facilties

-13. Submission to DHIS2 starting with 105A HTS report
+ * Submission to DHIS2 starting with 105A HTS report

-14. Submission of viral load requests to CPHL and receiving results directly from CPHL
+ * Submission of viral load requests to CPHL and receiving results directly from CPHL
-    1. \#\#\# Bug Fixes

-15. ### Links to download files
+ ### Links to download files

 TBD